nann-cheng/nann-cheng.github.io/content/authors/admin/_index.md

 I specialize in multi-party secure computation, with a focus on reducing communication complexity of MPC protocols for either general or specific compuation problems.
 I hope my work will help accelerate the adaption of privacy-enhancing technologies (PETs) in real-world industries.

-Outside of my research, I like hiking and reading a wide range of books, particularly in history and philosophy.
+Outside of my research, I enjoy hiking and reading a wide range of books, particularly in history and philosophy.